MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 }
 ```

-- These files take the existing HelloWorldScene that is part of the new-Cocos-project template, and modify them to include your first PlayFab API call.
+These files take the existing HelloWorldScene that is part of the new-Cocos-project template, and modify them to include your first PlayFab API call.

-## Finish and Execute
+## Finish and execute

-- Build and Execute your Cocos Project.
-  - **Dropdowns -> Debug -> Start Debugging**
+1. Build and Execute your Cocos Project: Dropdowns -> Debug -> Start Debugging.
-    - This may prompt you to build.
+2. This may prompt you to build.
+Click **Yes**.
-    - Select **yes**.

-- You should see a screen that says:
-  - **Congratulations, you made your first successful API call!**
+2. You should see a screen that says: Congratulations, you made your first successful API call!

-- At this point, you can start making other API calls, and building your game.
+3. Now, you can start making other api calls, and building your game.
-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code